c-lane/DHRI-Workshop-Files/06-functions.md

 def greet(person):
   print("Hello " + person + "!
 How are you today?")

-greet("Sarah")
+greet("Sara")
 ```
-The result of calling this in your terminal prints `"Hello Sarah!
+The result of calling this in your terminal prints `"Hello Sara!
 How are you today?"`

 ## Evaluation